Berlin Seminar in Transnational European Studies (May 27 - June 2, 2018)

 - List name, faculty rank or year in Ph.D. program, department and college

 - Research and teaching agenda (1-2 pages)

-- Explain why and how the Berlin Seminar in Transnational European Studies will benefit your research.
+- Explain why and how the Berlin Seminar in Transnational European Studies will benefit your research and/or teaching.

 - Describe a curricular innovation or teaching-related activity you would likely implement in the wake of the seminar to support transnational European studies on campus.